palakgupta2712/astro-portfolio/src/content/posts/mix-and-match-two-DotNet-Versions.md

 Prioritize .NET Core: If starting fresh, embrace .NET Core's cross-platform magic.
 Gradual Migration: Migrate components in phases, starting with smaller, less critical parts.
 Document Everything: Be the chef who leaves detailed notes – document your architecture, limitations, and workarounds.
 Mixing .NET frameworks can be a rewarding adventure, but approach it with caution and careful planning.
-Remember, sometimes a single, well-seasoned framework might create the most delectable dish.
+Remember, sometimes a single, well-seasoned framework might create the most delectable dish.💡